Dirac dark matter, neutrino masses, and dark baryogenesis

 and with the scalar $\Phi$ providing mass to all pairs of SM-singlet chiral fields, like the ones in Eq.~\eqref{eq:chirmass1}.
 Since all the solutions in~\cite{Restrepo:2021kpq} have at least one massive SM-singlet Dirac fermion, it is always possible to reassign it to $x'$ and $x''$ as in Eq.~\eqref{eq:chirmass2}, so that all the solutions in~\cite{Restrepo:2021kpq} satisfy

-Then, we can reinterpret each one of the dark symmetries, $\operatorname{U}(1)_D$, in~\cite{Restrepo:2021kpq} the as a gauged baryon number symmetry, $\operatorname{U}(1)_B$\footnote{The type of solutions with $m=0$ in Table~1 of \cite{Restrepo:2021kpq}.}; while the active symmetry solutions $\operatorname{U}(1)_X$ in~\cite{Restrepo:2021kpq}, which also require three repeated charges, need to be checked against the extra conditions from Eq.~\eqref{eq:chirmass2} and Eq.~\eqref{eq:Qzero}, with $Q=0$, before they can be identified as a gauged lepton number symmetry, $\operatorname{U}(1)_L$.
+Then, we can reinterpret each one of the dark symmetries, $\operatorname{U}(1)_D$, in~\cite{Restrepo:2021kpq} as a gauged baryon number symmetry, $\operatorname{U}(1)_B$\footnote{The type of solutions with $m=0$ in Table~1 of \cite{Restrepo:2021kpq}.}.
+Note, however, that the integers which solve the two Diophantine equations~\eqref{eq:Dcoond} in both cases, are now assigned to different fields.
+While in the dark symmetry case the integers of the solutions corresponds to charges of extra SM-singlet chiral fermion fields, and the SM charges are neutral under the new gauge symmetry; in the gauged baryon number model, two of the integers need to be assigned to the set of non-zero hypercharge fermion doublets and iso-singlets, and only the SM-lepton sector is neutral under the new symmetry.
+This leads to completely new phenomenology with contributions to $N_{\text{eff}}$, flavor observables and direct detection and collider constraints on $Z'$, which will be studied below for one specific solution.
+On the other hand, the active symmetry solutions $\operatorname{U}(1)_X$ in~\cite{Restrepo:2021kpq}, which also require three repeated charges, need to be checked against the extra conditions from Eq.~\eqref{eq:chirmass2} and Eq.~\eqref{eq:Qzero}, with $Q=0$, before they can be identified as a gauged lepton number symmetry, $\operatorname{U}(1)_L$.

 We are interested in the case of a scotogenic scenario where the dark sector participates in the radiative neutrino mass loop.
 To realize the effective Dirac-neutrino mass operator with $d=5$, we consider the Dirac-Dark Zee topology as shown in the diagram in Fig.~\ref{fig:zee}.
 In order to have a rank-2 light Dirac-neutrino mass matrix, we require the addition of two sets of two iso-singlet charged scalars $\sigma^-_\alpha$ and ${\sigma'}^-_\alpha$, ($\alpha=1,2$) with $X$-charges $\sigma$ and $\sigma'$ respectively.
 Then, we have